sebescudie/Webinars.UsingNugets/README.md

 This workshop should address the two differents aspects of working with nugets in VL :

 - Importing and using existing C# libraries
-- Creating VL plugins around existing C# libraries
+- Creating VL plugins around existing C# libraries (whether they come from nuget or written by the user him/herself)

 ## Workshop format